what is branding cover crop

 It’s not about what you do – it’s about how and why you do it.

 This is why branding is so important.
-You may do audio books, voice of God or IVR.
+You may do audiobooks, Voice of God or gaming.
 You could be a vocal coach, an accent specialist or an impressionist.
-What makes you stand out from the crowd, from all the other voices who offer the same thing as you is HOW you provide those services and WHY.
+What makes you stand out from the crowd, from all the other voice actors who offer the same thing as you is HOW you provide those services and WHY.
 That is your uniqueness.
 That is what makes you stand out.
 That is why your client will want to work with you.
 That is your brand.